Rider’s age is based on age as of 01/01/2022; birth certificate is required on request.

 4 th 31 points

 5 th 30 points

 Will drop one point per place starting with 2 nd

 Brownlee Racing will designate a race official at each round that will be the single point of contact for all concerns with any race related issues and rules.

 Any on/off track quarrels will be dealt with by a judge designated by Brownlee Racing.
 These situations if any will be dealt with immediately.
-Parents are responsible for their own kid’s actions, and kids are responsible for their parent’s actions!
+Parents are responsible for their own rider’s actions, and riders are responsible for their parent’s actions!
 Think before you speak or act, this is a family sport!

 Physical contact with another rider(s) or spectator(s) can result in expulsion from the event.